The beginnings of the film festival Mov(i)e Activism

 Mov(i)e Activism soon started to show its potential and the project took a new route.
 Activists from different parts started to show interest in participating and even organising such festival in their own cities.
 Soon thereafter, organising teams from Croatia, Portugal and Spain joined the project and the festival multiplied its initial impact.
 Getting together and helping each other seemed perfectly natural – as a spontaneous evolution of the initial idea.

-The first edition of the nomadic DIY film festival (2016/2017) visited four different locations.
+The first edition of the nomadic DIY film festival visited five different locations in 2016 and 2017.
 Berlin (Germany), Coimbra (Portugal), Kragujevac (Serbia), Rijeka (Croatia), and Valencia (Spain) screened more than 30 activist documentaries.

-The hope is to create an important international network of video activists that would be able to inspire.
-Engagement into decisional processes, improvement of the quality of life in one’s community, and harmonious coexistence – these are the most important metrics of the success of the festival.
+Our hope is to create an important international network of video activists that would be able to inspire.
+Engagement into decisional processes, improvement of the quality of life in one’s community, and harmonious coexistence – these are the most important metrics of success for the festival.

 How the International Activist Documentary Film Festival Mov(i)e Activism works

 The organisers gather movies mainly using FIlmFreeway, where individuals or groups of authors may submit their works.
 After the application period finishes, organising members vote on the films to select the ones that suite the festival concept.
 Then, from the pool of selected movies, local organisation groups pick the ones to screen in their own city independently from other groups.
 Organisers may select additional films outside the competition too.
 To learn more about the selection process and how to submit your film, visit our application rules section.